Joseph C. Kunz, Jr.

 These essays approach faith not as sentiment, identity, or private comfort, but as moral architecture—the structure that makes freedom durable rather than destructive.

-Volume I explores how faith historically anchored responsibility, restrained power, and gave meaning to sacrifice, and what fills the vacuum when that anchor is removed.
-The focus is not on belief as assertion, but belief as orientation—how faith quietly shapes judgment, character, and endurance long after slogans fade.
+Volume 1 explores how faith historically anchored responsibility, restrained power, and gave meaning to sacrifice—and what replaces that anchor when it’s removed.
+The focus is not belief as assertion, but belief as orientation: how faith shapes judgment, forms character, and produces endurance long after slogans fade.

 This is faith examined through lived consequences, not abstract theology.